ellieli0630/langgraph-mcp-agent-twitter/README.md

 - **Multiple Content Creation Options**:
   - Upload local image/video files
   - Generate images using OpenAI DALL-E
-  - Generate videos using Luma AI (placeholder implementation)
+  - Generate videos using Luma AI (placeholder implementation) (WIP!
+Got video to generate by Luma, but stuck at uploading to IPFS and ran out of time :/)

 - **Comprehensive IP Asset Workflow**:
   - Content creation and review